alexsin368/GenAIExamples/AgentQnA/README.md

 export HF_CACHE_DIR=<directory-where-llms-are-downloaded> #  to avoid redownloading models
 ```

-##### [Optional] OPENAI_API_KEY to use OpenAI models or Intel® AI for Enterprise Inference
+##### [Optional] For using OpenAI models or Intel® AI for Enterprise Inference

+Acquire a key using one of the following methods:
-To use OpenAI models, generate a key following these [instructions](https://platform.openai.com/api-keys).
+1. To use OpenAI models, generate a key following these [instructions](https://platform.openai.com/api-keys).

-To use a remote server running Intel® AI for Enterprise Inference, contact the cloud service provider or owner of the on-prem machine for a key to access the desired model on the server.
+2. To use a remote server running [Intel® AI for Enterprise Inference](https://github.com/opea-project/Enterprise-Inference/tree/main), contact the cloud service provider or owner of the on-prem machine for a key to access the desired model on the server.

 Then set the environment variable `OPENAI_API_KEY` with the key contents: